ekotha/ekotha/README.md

 - 👋 Hi, I’m @ekotha
 - 👀 I’m interested in  neuroscience and tech.
 - 🌱 I’m currently working on full stack development.
-- 📫 How to reach me: say hi on Twitter! (@eashankotha)
+- 📫 How to reach me: say hi on Twitter/X! (@eashankotha)

 <!---
 ekotha/ekotha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.